Real $C$-, $G$-structures and sign-coherence of cluster algebras: Dual mutation and -fan under the sign-coherence

 In the ordinary cluster algebras, this is a geometric realization of a cluster complex.
-As in Proposition~\ref{thm: ordinary synchronicity}, the periodicity appearing in the $G$-fan is the same as the one of $C$-, $G$-patterns.
-However, by generalizing the real entries, we can observe the following bad phenomenon. \begin{example} Consider the initial exchange matrix
+As in \Cref{thm: ordinary synchronicity}, the periodicity appearing in the $G$-fan is the same as the one of $C$-, $G$-patterns.
+However, by generalizing the real entries, we can observe the following different phenomenon. \begin{example} Consider the initial exchange matrix